-The reference point for the network can be served as the event 1 and can be easily specified as a calendar date.
-Bold line represents the critical path as before.
+The reference point for the network can be served as event 1 and can be easily specified as a calendar date.
+The bold line represents the critical path as before.
 There is no slack (i.e. TL = TE) for the events on the critical path and boundaries for events of the non-critical path is also provided.

-The earliest time for event 3 would be two weeks (TE = 0 + 2 = 2), which is not on critical path considering that it started as quickly as possible.
+The earliest time for event 3 would be two weeks (TE = 0 + 2 = 2), which is not on the critical path considering that it started as quickly as possible.
 By subtracting the time needed to finish the activity from events 3 to 5 from the latest beginning date of event 5 the latest allowable date is acquired.

 Due to this fact, TL (for event 3) = 10 – 5 = 5 weeks.
 Now event 3 may happen anywhere between weeks 2 and 5 without disturbing the planned finishing date of the project.
 Event 4 can be applied the same procedure in which situation TL = 9 and TE = 6.

 It should be cleared that the significance of recognizing clearly where the slack persistence cannot be overstated.
-Better technical performance is permitted by the effective use of the slack time.
-It is finding by the Donald Marques that organizations that effectively employ slack time were 30% more successful than the average in accomplishing technical needs.
+Better technical performance is permitted by the effective use of slack time.
+It is finding by Donald Marques that organizations that effectively employ slack time were 30% more successful than the average in accomplishing technical needs.

 Because of slack times, PERT networks are mostly not plotted with a time scale.
 There can be a requirement for the planning requirements that the PERT charts be rebuilt with time scales, in which situation a decision should be taken either to wish late or early time requirements for slack variables.